Applying for a planning permit or amending a permit

 Search your street address

-Step 3.Prepare your application
+Step 4.Gather your application documents

 For all Planning Permit applications, you will need to: